Berndinox/docker-bitcore/README.md

 # Docker Bitcore

 This is a docker image of Bitcore.
+Inspired by this repository: https://github.com/WooGenius/bitcore-docker

 ## Run